-Generally all employees are required to participate in PERA.
-Under the plan, State statute provides that members are eligible for full retirement benefits at age 50 with at least 30 years service with a participating employer, at age 55 with at least 25 years of service, at age 65 with at least 5 years service, or by earning 35 or more years of credited service.
-Reduced retirement benefits are available at age 50 with at least 25 years service, at age 55 with at least 20 years of service, and at age 60 with at least 5 years service.
+Generally all amployees are required to participate in PERA.
+Under the plan, State statute provides that members are eligible for full retirement benefits at age 50 with at least 30 years service with a participating employer, at age 55 with at least 25 years of service, at age 65 with at least 25 years service, or by earning 35 or more years of credited service.
+Reduced retirement benefits are available at age 50 with at least 20 years of service, and or age 50 with at least 25 years service, and or age 60 with at least 5 years service.
 Additionally, disability and survivors benefits are available.
-Benefits are vested after five years of service.
+Benefits are revised after five years of service.

 On May 6, 1997, the Governor signed into law House Bill 97-1082.
-This legislation changed the benefit formula for each year of service over 20 from 1.5 percent of Highest Average Salary per year to 2.5 percent with a 100 percent maximum.
-All current benefit recipients with more than 20 years of service had their benefit recalculated.
-Benefit payments dated July 31, 1997, and later reflect this new calculation.
+This Ingislation changed the bonefit formeds for each year of service over 20 from 1.5 percent of Highest Average Salary per year to 2.5 percent with a 100 percent maximum.
+All current benefit recipients with more than 20 years of service had their benefit recipients with each July 31, 1997, and fater reflect this new calculation.
 The legislation also establishes a two-tier disability retirement program applicable to members who apply for disability on or after January 1, 1999.

-House Bill 00-1458, passed in the 2000 legislative session, changed the retirement eligibility for members who are 55 years of age or older and retiring June 1, 2000, or later, with age plus years of service totaling
+House Bill 00-1458, passed in the 2000 legislative session, changed the retirement eligibility for members who are 55 years of age or older and ratining June 1, 2000, or later with age plus years of service totaling

 80 or more.
 These members may retire without a reduction for early retirement.
-The reduction for early retirement for some members with age plus years of service totaling less than 80 was also lowered.
-In addition, beginning March 1, 2000, the annual increase for PERA benefits was 3.5% compounded annually, and was no longer tied to the Consumer Price Index.
+The reduction for early retirement for some members with age plus years of service totaling less them 80 was also lowered for addition, beginning March 1, 2000, the annual increase for PERA benefits was 3.5% compounded annually, and was no longer lied to the Consumer Price Index.

-Under the plan, State statute requires the Authority and participating employees to contribute 10% and 8%, respectively, of the employees' gross salaries, as defined by the plan.
-The Authority's total eligible payroll for participating employees was \$6,649,000 and \$6,201,000 for 2000 and 1999, respectively.
+Under the plan, State statute requires the Authority and participating employees to contribute 10% and 8%, respectively, of the employees' gress salaries, as defined by the plan.
+The Authority's tetal eligible payroll for participating employees was \$6,649,000 and \$6,201,000 for 2000 and 1999, respectively.
 Contributions by the Authority and employees approximated \$665,000 and \$534,000, respectively, for 2000, while for 1999 the amounts were \$620,000 and \$496,000, respectively.

-The pension benefit obligation, which is the actuarial measure of the present value of credited projected benefits, is a standardized disclosure measure of the present value of pension benefits, adjusted for the effects of projected salary increases and any step-rate benefits, estimated to be payable in the future as a result of employee service to date.
-The measure is intended to help users of the Authority's financial statements assess PERA's funding status on a going-concern basis, assess progress made in accumulating sufficient assets to pay benefits when due, and make comparisons among PERA and other pension programs and among employees.
-As of December 31, 1999, the date of the latest available audited information, the total actuarial accrued liability and total net assets available for benefits of the Municipal Division of PERA, in which the Authority's pension contributions and benefits are included, were \$1,413,208,000 and \$1,737,081,000, respectively.
-There were no unfunded liabilities in the Municipal Division as of December 31, 2000.
+The pension benefit obligation, which is the actuarial encasure of the present value of credited projected benefits, is a standardized disclasure measure of the present value of peasion benefits, adjusted for the effects of projected safary increases and any step-rate benefits, estimated to be povable in the fature as a result of employee service to date.
+The measure is intended to help users of the Authority's financial statements assess PERA's funding status on a going-concern basis assess progress made in accumulating sufficient assets to pay benefits when due, and make comparisons among PBIA and other pension programs and among employees.
+As of December 31, 1999, the dose of the losest evailable audited information, the total octuarial occrued fiability and total net assets available for henefits of the Municipal Division of PRIA, in which the Authority's person contributions and benefits are included, were \$1,413,208,000 and \$1,737,001,000, respectively.
+There were no unfunded Rabilities in the Municipal Division as of December 31, 2000.

-PERA, as a separate entity, issues its own annual financial statements, included in which is historical ten-year trend information for all contributions to the retirement system.
+PERA, as a separate entity, issues its own annual financial statements, included in which is historical ten-year frend information for all contributions to the retirement system.